SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 <br/>

-You can also **retrieve** a file when you know its URL, as in the following example.
+You can also **retrieve a file when you know its URL**, as in the following example.

 ```
 url: http://site url/_api/web/GetFileByServerRelativeUrl('/Folder Name/file name')/$value